- See Humboldt penguins in the wild

 - Discover rare vegetation and wildlife on an uninhabited island

-- Interact with giant Galapagos tortoises in the highlands of Santa Cruz Island
+- Interact with giant Galápagos tortoises in the highlands of Isla Santa Cruz

 - Snorkel with marine wildlife including rays, sharks, and colorful fish

 |Day 1||Arrive on Isla San Cristóbal||Isla San Cristóbal|